 “But wait,” you say, “you cannot debar a street, many businesses could operate there!”

-True, but address screening isn’t the same as a name or company, where you are looking to match specifically against that entity.
-Address screening is about verification; it is about preventing or further mitigating the chance of doing business with a debarred party.
+True, but address screening isn’t the same as screening a name or company, where you are looking to match specifically against that entity.
+Address screening is about verification.
+It is about preventing or further mitigating the chance of doing business with a debarred party.

 The best way to mitigate risk is to have an effective compliance solution, and use a reliable source for addresses of the businesses and persons you are screening.